owmyappendix/AutoMeter/README.md

 # AutoMeter
 AutoMeter is a simple python program that allows the automation of throughput testing on a network of linux machines running the B.A.T.M.A.N interface
 # Note
 This program and the documentation was created with a secific use case in mind for a research project.
 Your use case may differ greatly.
-My setup was a fleet of ten raspberry pi Zeros running raspberry pi OS Buster and setup up as a mesh netowrk using the  B.A.T.M.A.N advanced interface.
+My setup was a fleet of ten raspberry pi Zeros running raspberry pi OS Buster and set up as a mesh netowrk using the  B.A.T.M.A.N advanced interface.

 # Configuring before transferring to pi: